rstutsman/rstutsman.github.io/_drafts/2015-01-30-writing-gotchas.md

 Unfortunately, I've found that when I ask for feedback on these types of drafts, I don't get what I need most.
 The received feedback is often focused on the details of the writing: "eliminate ornate language", "avoid passive voice", and "use proper grammar".
-These things are all helpful for writing well, but, in my experience, most of my struggles with writing are organizational, not technical.
-Overall, I think people give this type of feedback because its
+These things are all helpful for writing well, but most of my struggles with writing are organizational, not technical.
+I think people give this type of feedback because its
-easy: either they didn't understand the ideas well enough to see the problems with the writing, they couldn't think of a way to organize the ideas any better, or they are looking for a low overhead way to nominally give feedback.
+easy: either they didn't understand the ideas well enough to see the problems with the writing, they couldn't think of a way to organize the ideas any better, or they are looking for a low overhead way to give nominal feedback.
 (Consequently, don't take lack of feedback from peers as a sign your writing is clear; it might be just the opposite.)
+I'm certainly guilty of giving this type of feedback
+{%comment%}
-I'm certainly guilty of giving this type of feedback (as an aside, these days when someone asks for feedback, I try to go as deep as a I can and then use a timeout to limit the total time cost).
+(as an aside, these days when someone asks for feedback, I try to go as deep as a I can and then use a timeout to limit the total time cost).
+{%endcomment%}

 My advisor, [John Ousterhout](http://www.cs.stanford.edu/~ouster), always gave great writing feedback.
 It was deep and deeply critical, but it *always*